 - Speaker, In Conversation @Objectifs, Singapore.
 Stories that Matter, March 2017

-- Exhibited as part of @EverydayClimateChange @Objectifs, Singapore
+- Exhibited as part of @EverydayClimateChange @Objectifs, Singapore, March 2017

 - Honorable Mention in Imagely Fund Competition 2016

-- Represented India in Apple's new #ShotOniPhone7 "One Night on Earth" campaign
+- Commissioned to shoot Apple's new #ShotOniPhone7 "One Night on Earth" campaign in India

 - Exhibited "Landscapes of Loss" at National Center for Biological Sciences, "Future of Nature" series, November 2016